edamame-course/2015-tutorials/draft/2015-06-22-EC2_Connection_FileTransfer.md

 ###3.
 Enter the following command into the terminal:

 ```
-ssh -i **/path/to/your/key/**EDAMAME.pem ubuntu@ec2-**UNIQUE SET OF NUMBERS**.compute-1.amazonaws.com
+ssh -i **/path/to/your/key/**EDAMAME.pem ubuntu@"your public DNS"
 ```
 SUCCESS!
 You have now logged into your computer in the cloud!

 ###4.
 After the first login

 After the first login to the EC2, you do not need to repeat the chmod to change permissions for the key.
 Every time you start an previously-stopped EC2 instance, there will be a new Public DNS.
-To connect to the EC2 after the first login, copy and paste that new Public DNS into "UNIQUE SET OF NUMBERS", open terminal, and paste:
+To connect to the EC2 after the first login, copy and paste that new Public DNS in the corresponding place below:

 ```
-ssh -i **/path/to/your/key/**EDAMAME.pem ubuntu@ec2-**UNIQUE SET OF NUMBERS**.compute-1.amazonaws.com
+ssh -i **/path/to/your/key/**EDAMAME.pem ubuntu@"your public DNS"
 ```

 ###5.
 Transferring files to and from the EC2